SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 Import the inventory
 ####################

-It is easiest to use the import function of the `scconfig` GUI.
+It is easiest to use the import function of the :program:`scconfig` GUI.
 Alternatively, you can import from the command line:

 * From FDSN StationXML: ::